atom/github/CONTRIBUTING.md

 To re-run tests, you can refresh that window by pressing `Cmd + R` in DevTools.

+You can also run them on the command line with `npm run test`.

 ### Async Tests

 Sometimes it's necessary to test async operations.
 For example, imagine the following test: